 You can easily stop receiving emails through your account portal.
-Click the burgundy-coloured profile icon in the bottom right corner of our site.
+Sign in to your account and then visit your account settings.

-Under the section “Email newsletter,” uncheck the option.
+Under the “Emails” section, manage your preferences to turn off receiving newsletters.
 (The circle should be to the left and greyed out).

 How do I switch my account to a new email address?